V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzw3.jpg){: loading=lazy width="600"}

  * Snug up all 4 stepper screws.
- * If there is any play make sure the outer faces are flush with each other.
+ * If there is any play, make sure the outer faces are flush with each other.
 You can lay the parts on a flat table with the wheels hanging off the edge to align them before snugging it up.

 ![!LR4 yz assm](../img/lr4/yzb1.jpg){: loading=lazy width="600"}